Home

 There is no need for you as the seller to have any glitches in this area, if you just follow some easy steps.

-When I was a real estate agent, I made sure that for the most part everything went smoothly in this argument.
+When I was a real estate agent, I made sure that for the most part, everything went smoothly with this chattel problem.

 Even if there was a problem, it was usually an easy fix as I covered any foreseeable issues in the offer I either wrote for the buyer, or countered for the seller.